 5 Reasons on Why You Should Go for Kindle

 Upon searching copies on Amazon, I had somehow come across ebooks and Amazon's ebook reader, the Kindle.
 I have thought that getting matching copies on the Kindle is easier due to easier access to all of the available copies.
-For only $70, I have grabbed a Kindle of my own and tried how ebooks would go for me.
+For a great price, I have grabbed a Kindle of my own and tried how ebooks would go for me.
 Being used to paperbacks, I first had my doubts on how the Kindle would go for me.
-After giving it some hours of use, I got the impression that the $70 purchase was really worth it.
+After giving it some hours of use, I got the impression that the purchase was really worth it.
 Here's why.

 At my first hour of re-reading the Gardens of the Moon through the Kindle, I have found it incredibly natural to the eyes.
 It does not feel like looking through a computer screen but more like reading something from a paper.
 According to the package, this is one of Kindle's main selling points; the e-ink.
 The e-ink is a display type that is specifically adapted for ebook readers so that users can stare at the screen without straining their vision.
 The e-ink display is also visible under intense lighting conditions unlike regular tablets, phones, or monitors.